vecma-project/VECMAtk/tutorial_links.md

 5. [**MUSCLE3**](https://muscle3.readthedocs.io/) is the third incarnation of the Multiscale Coupling Library and Environment.

    - [ISR3D](https://github.com/vecma-project/VECMAtk/blob/master/VECMAtk_static_tutorials/ISR3D_installation_guide.md) is the 3D in-stent restenosis application aiming to simulate smooth muscle cells (SMC) proliferation and restenosis process as a complication after coronary stenting procedure.
 It is a fully coupled 3D multiscale model, which includes several single-scale submodels as well as utility modules which facilitate communication between the submodels.

+We also present the application of these VECMAtk components to five domains, which are forced migration, fusion energy, climate, biomedicine and urban air pollution, in the publication by [Suleimenova et al.(2021)](https://doi.org/10.1016/j.jocs.2021.101402) to perform uncertainty quantification analysis, use surrogate models, couple multiscale models and execute sensitivity analysis on HPC.